OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-14-what-is-a-domain.md

 - **Permissionless:** Anyone can deploy a domain, issue an asset, or join as a user;
 - **Shared state:** The domains all share state.
 Assets are global, there is no bridging, and users can move easily between domains, as they could move between smart contracts on the same blockchain.

 This highlights another important difference between blockchains and domains: Blockchains are *self-contained* state machines, whereas domains participate in shared state, with access to an existing pool of users, assets, and other domains.

-### Conclusion

-Domains are a new kind of verifiable systems, with different properties than blockchains.
-They remove the resource and capability constraints of blockchains while retaining verifiability.
-They also simplify distribution and interoperability.
-And they allow companies to ignore all blockchain-related quirks and build modern systems that are positively indistinguishable from Web2 while retaining the guarantees of Web3.
+Whereas blockchains need bridges to connect to each other, domains are connected by default.

 [^1]: Since most applications made possible by domains could not live on a blockchain or any other verifiable system, I expect other domain infrastructure than delta to pop up over time.
 For example, a permissioned version of delta would make sense for multi-opco companies looking to minimize audit costs and reconcile their internal ledgers.